angiexbreedt/angiexbreedt/README.md

 ### 🧠 About Me
 - 🎓 Final-year **BSc Computer Science** student passionate about **software design, AI, and cyber security**
 - 💡 Love turning ideas into reality through **clean, maintainable code**
-- 🌍 Based in South Africa 🇿🇦
+- 🌍 Based in **South Africa 🇿🇦**
-- ⚡ Fun fact: I enjoy working on creative side projects
+- ⚡ Fun fact: I enjoy working on **creative side projects**
+- ☀️ I believe in lifelong learning, positive impact, and growing a little more every day

+---

+### 🧘‍♀️ Beyond the Code
+When I’m not immersed in tech, you’ll probably find me:
+- 🏋️‍♀️ **At the gym**, chasing progress and strength — both mental and physical
+- 🧘‍♀️ **Meditating**, finding balance and clarity in a fast-paced world
+- 🐾 **Advocating for animals**, because every voice matters
+- 🌿 **Exploring nature**, where peace and perspective come naturally
+- 🎨 **Appreciating art and music**, for emotion and creativity

+> 🌸 **Philosophy:** *Choose kindness — for all other humans, animals, and this beautiful planet we live on.🌿*

 ---